Imputation (statistics): Multiple imputation

-Just as there are multiple methods of single imputation, there are multiple methods of multiple imputation as well.
-One advantage that multiple imputation has over the single imputation and complete case methods is that multiple imputation is flexible and can be used in a wide variety of scenarios.
-Multiple imputation can be used in cases where the data are missing completely at random, missing at random, and even when the data are missing not at random.
-A popular approach is multiple imputation by chained equations (MICE), also known as "fully conditional specification" and "sequential regression multiple imputation."
+Multiple imputation can be used in cases where the data are missing completely at random, missing at random, and missing not at random, though it can be biased in the latter case.
+One approach is multiple imputation by chained equations (MICE), also known as "fully conditional specification" and "sequential regression multiple imputation."
 MICE is designed for missing at random data, though there is simulation evidence to suggest that with a sufficient number of auxiliary variables it can also work on data that are missing not at random.
 However, MICE can suffer from performance problems when the number of observation is large and the data have complex features, such as nonlinearities and high dimensionality.

 More recent approaches to multiple imputation use machine learning techniques to improve its performance.
 MIDAS (Multiple Imputation with Denoising Autoencoders), for instance, uses denoising autoencoders, a type of unsupervised neural network, to learn fine-grained latent representations of the observed data.
 MIDAS has been shown to provide accuracy and efficiency advantages over traditional multiple imputation strategies.

 As alluded in the previous section, single imputation does not take into account the uncertainty in the imputations.
 After imputation, the data is treated as if they were the actual real values in single imputation.
 The negligence of uncertainty in the imputation can lead to overly precise results and errors in any conclusions drawn.
 By imputing multiple times, multiple imputation accounts for the uncertainty and range of values that the true value could have taken.
 As expected, the combination of both uncertainty estimation and deep learning for imputation is among the best strategies and has been used to model heterogeneous drug discovery data.

 Additionally, while single imputation and complete case are easier to implement, multiple imputation is not very difficult to implement.
 There are a wide range of statistical packages in different statistical software that readily performs multiple imputation.
 For example, the MICE package allows users in R to perform multiple imputation using the MICE method.
 MIDAS can be implemented in R with the rMIDAS package and in Python with the MIDASpy package.

+Harmonizing Spline regression and Tensor Decomposition algorithms for missing data imputation

+Where Matrix/Tensor factorization or decomposition algorithms predominantly uses global structure for imputing data, algorithms like piece-wise linear interpolation and spline regression use time-localized trends for estimating missing information in time series.
+Where former is more effective for estimating larger missing gaps, the latter works well only for small-length missing gaps.
+SPRINT (Spline-powered Informed Tensor Decomposition) algorithm is proposed in literature which capitalizes the strengths of the two and combine them in an iterative framework for enhanced estimation of missing information, especially effective for datasets, which have both long and short-length missing gaps.